JackyWang96/Engineering-Code-Contribution-Tracker_Backend/readme.md

 `getFileMetrics` is for getFileMetrics.
 The required input is space_key.
 Run `curl -X POST -d "{""space_key"":""COMP900822021SM2SP""}" http://127.0.0.1:8000/getFileMetrics` to test it.

+`api/v1/git/metrics/<space_key>` is for save and get repository metric.
+The required input is space_key.
+Run `http://127.0.0.1:8000/api/v1/git/metrics/COMP900822021SM2SP` to test it.

 **Confluence**